Run a unit test as a 64-bit process

 If your code or tests were compiled as 32-bit/x86, but you now want to run them as a 64-bit process, recompile them as Any CPU, or optionally as 64-bit.

-For maximum flexibility, compile your test projects with the Any CPU configuration.
-Then you can run on both 32-bit and 64-bit agents.
-There's no advantage to compiling test projects with the 64-bit configuration.
+For maximum flexibility, you should compile your test projects with the Any CPU configuration.
+Then you can run on both 32 and 64 bit agents.
+There is no advantage to compiling test projects with the 64-bit configuration.

 From the Visual Studio menu, choose Test, then choose Settings, and then choose Processor Architecture.
 Choose x64 to run the tests as a 64-bit process.